vekatze/neut/book/src/overview.md

 The key features include:

 <ul class="star-list">
-  <li>Full λ-calculus without restrictions</li>
+  <li>Full λ-calculus</li>
   <li>Static memory management</li>
-  <li>Both of the above come <em>without annotations to its type system</em></li>
+  <li><em>The absence of annotations to the type system</em> when achieving both of the above</li>
 </ul>

-I believe the last one is especially interesting, as it means Neut had the good fortune to find memory predictability *inside* the λ-calculus.
-Static memory management has been there since the beginning.
+I believe the last one is especially interesting, as it means Neut found memory predictability *inside* the usual λ-calculus.
+The predictability has been there from the beginning.

 ## How Does it Basically Look Like?